 An important rationale for this project is to demonstrate a business case for microgrids.
 As the community choice aggregator for the Humboldt Bay area, RCEA will own the two photovoltaic (PV) arrays and battery storage.
 The larger PV array will be DC-coupled to the battery system, and will allow RCEA to generate renewable power to sell on the CAISO wholesale market.
 The smaller array will directly offset utility costs for the airport, in return for land leased to the project.
 The battery system will allow solar energy to be discharged during the evening peak of energy use while simultaneously fulfilling a storage requirement mandated by the State of California.

 Our contract with the California Energy Commission was signed in August of 2018.
-Project development in collaboration with our partners formally kicked off in January 2019.
-Construction and installation of equipment began in April of 2021, with commissioning and full operation scheduled for November 2021.
+Project development in collaboration with our partners formally kicked off in January 2019, and construction began in April of 2021.
+The project is now exporting energy to the grid, and is expected to be fully operational for islanding in early 2022.

 The Schatz Center is the prime contractor and lead technology integrator for this project.
 Partners include the Redwood Coast Energy Authority (RCEA), the County of Humboldt, Pacific Gas & Electric (PG&E), Schweitzer Engineering Labs, Tesla, Inc., TRC, and The Energy Authority.